douglas-amirault/NPC-Revolution-Team-Project/NPCRevolution_RoombaRevolution_readme.txt

 And once charged up, they will zoom towards wherever they are facing until they hit a wall.
 High-speed roomba roomba flying towards you, fun.
 If you make it past those, you reach the door.
 Congradulations!

+**Level 3**
+This level seems trivially easy at first, with the door and button being in sight at the start of the level and no roombas to be found.
+However, upon trying to reach the door, the player discovers that it is blocked by glass and they cannot reach it.
+Upon looking around the level, they discover an elevator that takes them up to another, smaller level.
+The first part of this level is a maze with roombas lurking around.
+The second part is a minefield of roombas, and the last part is also a minefield, but with the roombas being the charging type and them also being located between 4 mirrors.
+Upon clearing these obstacles, the player falls down a glass chute into the level finish are that they could not reach at the start.

 Known Bugs: